>TOPICS

 Feeding demons

-Tsültrim Allione was initiated as a Buddhist nun at the age of 19 in Nepal.
-From the Tibetan-Buddhist Chöd ceremony, Allione developed a technique that enables postmodern yogis to ‚make friends‘ with their demons.
-Like Machig Labdrön, this technique allows the ego to feed and thereby dissolve a specific demon.
-However, sometimes it is enough to pay attention to repressed feelings to take away their demonic dimension and let them become guiding and inspiring inner voices again.
+Tsültrim Allione was initiated as a Buddhist nun in Nepal at the age of 19.
+From the Tibetan Buddhist Chöd ceremony, Allione developed a technique allowing postmodern yogis to make friends with their demons.
+Like Machig Labdrön, this technique allows the ego to feed and dissolve a specific demon.
+Sometimes, however, it is enough to pay attention to repressed feelings to strip them of their demonic dimension and let them become guiding and inspiring inner voices again.

 Surprisingly, this friendly turning towards unpleasant, conflict-laden emotions often causes amazing transformations.
 This is not only true for those, who deal with their demons, but also for people with whom they are currently in conflict.
 However, this transformation often begins with an almost imperceptible, gradual shift in perception.
 The feeling of having overlooked something important suddenly comes to mind, something that was previously hidden, although it was obvious and right before our eyes.